M-deline/conflict-resolution/README.md

 # conflict-resolution

-## This is a subheading created locally
+## This is a subheading created on Github

-all of this content ahead to the README file has been added from my local git repository
+all of this content ahead to the README file has been added from my remote git repository